Vietnam.vn - Nền tảng quảng bá Việt Nam

 Several government ministries in South Korea have blocked access to the app, citing security concerns, similar to Australia and Taiwan (China) issuing warnings or imposing restrictions on DeepSeek.

-DeepSeek allows advertisers unlimited access to user data and stores South Korean users' data on Chinese servers.
-Under Chinese law, the Chinese government can access that information upon request, the NIS explained.
+The NIS explained that DeepSeek allowed advertisers unlimited access to user data and stored South Korean users' data on Chinese servers.
+Under Chinese law, the Chinese government can access that information upon request.

 When asked about this in Korean, the app said kimchi is a Korean dish.
 When asked the same question in Chinese, it said the dish originated in China.
 The origin of kimchi has sometimes been a source of contention between Korean and Chinese social media users in recent years.

 DeepSeek did not immediately respond to an emailed request for comment from Reuters.
-Asked about the South Korean government ministries’ moves to block DeepSeek, a Chinese foreign ministry spokesman said at a news conference on Feb.
+Asked about the South Korean government's moves to block DeepSeek, a Chinese Foreign Ministry spokesman said at a news conference on Feb.
 6 that the Chinese government attaches great importance to data privacy and security and protects it in accordance with the law.

 The spokesman also said Beijing would never ask any company or individual to collect or store data in violation of the law.